rsreza/ICON-weather-and-climate-prediction-model--test-failure-predictor/README.md

 ## Introduction to ICON

-ICON (ICOsahedral Nonhydrostatic) is a flexible, scalable, high-performance modelling framework for weather, climate, and environmental prediction .
-It is developed through a partnership between the Max Planck Institute for Meteorology (MPI-M), the German Weather Service (DWD), the German Climate Computing Center (DKRZ), ETH Zurich, and the Karlsruhe Institute of Technology (KIT) .
+ICON (ICOsahedral Nonhydrostatic) is a flexible, scalable, high-performance modelling framework for weather, climate, and environmental prediction.
+It is developed through a partnership between the Max Planck Institute for Meteorology (MPI-M), the German Weather Service (DWD), the German Climate Computing Center (DKRZ), ETH Zurich, and the Karlsruhe Institute of Technology (KIT).

-The model uses an icosahedral grid structure, which avoids the pole problems common in traditional latitude-longitude grids and allows for efficient scaling on modern supercomputers, including GPU-based systems .
-ICON is used operationally for weather forecasting in Germany and Switzerland and serves as a central research tool for climate modelling .
+The model uses an icosahedral grid structure, which avoids the pole problems common in traditional latitude-longitude grids and allows for efficient scaling on modern supercomputers, including GPU-based systems.
+ICON is used operationally for weather forecasting in Germany and Switzerland and serves as a central research tool for climate modelling.

 **Reference:**

 > ICON Website. *About ICON*. https://www.icon-model.org

 ---

 ## The Problem

 ICON includes a unit testing framework that validates individual subroutines and modules in the codebase.
-When developers run `make check-icon`, each test reports one of three outcomes: **PASS**, **SKIP**, or **FAIL** .
+When developers run `make check-icon`, each test reports one of three outcomes: **PASS**, **SKIP**, or **FAIL**.

 With hundreds of tests running across multiple configurations — different compilers, MPI settings, process counts, and build types — a failing CI run can produce a large amount of output.
 Developers must scan through all results to identify which tests failed and why.